 Before you decide to buy Chinese mountain bike wheels (or Chinese carbon products in general), make sure that the brand meets the following criteria:

-- Has an effective quality control process, eventually certified products.
+- Has an effective quality control process and eventually certified products.

 - Has positive customer reviews.